rapid7/r7insight_docker/README.md

 ## Usage as a Container

+If you are using this container in production please ensure that you pin the version of the image.
+Rather than using `rapid7/r7insight_docker:latest`, use for example `rapid7/r7insight_docker:3.0.0` since `latest` might pull in breaking changes.
+You can see the the available versions [here](https://hub.docker.com/r/rapid7/r7insight_docker/tags).

 The simplest way to forward all your container's log to the Rapid7 Insight Platform is to run this repository as a container, with: